Deliver One Time Only

 - Good metabolic function

 - Healthy aging

-Instructions: Add 8oz of hot water to 1/2 teaspoon of extract.
+Instructions: Add 1/2 teaspoon of extract to 8 oz of hot water or a cup of juice.
 Stir until dissolved.
 Drink 2 glasses a day.

 Traditional Uses >